ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 In the case of `dict`, each key-value pair is stored in the hash table.
 The keys are used to calculate a hash value, which is used to determine the index in the array where the key-value pair should be stored.
 The value is then stored at that index.
 To retrieve a value from the `dict`, the hash function is used to calculate the index of the key-value pair, and the value is retrieved from that index.

-The complexity of retrieving an item from a `dict` or a `set` is typically `O(1)` on average, meaning that it takes a constant amount of time to retrieve an item, regardless of the size of the `dict` or `set`.
-However, in the worst case, the complexity can be `O(n)`, meaning that it takes linear time to retrieve an item, if the hash function is poorly designed and causes many keys to hash to the same index.
+The complexity of retrieving an item from a `dict` or a `set` is typical `O(1)` on average, meaning that it takes a constant amount of time to retrieve an item, regardless of the size of the `dict` or `set`.
+However, in the worst case, the complexity can be `O(n)`, meaning that it takes linear time to retrieve an item if the hash function is poorly designed and causes many keys to hash to the same index.

 As for memory consumption, the amount of memory that a `dict` or `set` consumes depends on the number of keys it contains and the size of the keys and values.
 In general, `dict` and `set` objects use more memory than other data structures, such as lists and tuples, because they store the keys and values in addition to the overhead of the hash table data structure.
 However, the exact amount of memory consumed will depend on the specific keys and values being stored and on the implementation of the Python interpreter.